eduardchai/yel-data-pipeline-ca/README.md

 ### Makefile

-Some scripts are provided in `Makefile`.
+Some scripts are provided in the `Makefile`.
 You need to have `make` installed to run it.
 For example, to run the simulation:
 ```
 $ make publish-message
 ```